run-llama/llama_index/README.md

 Then, say the user wants to use GPT-3 to answer a question.
 Using a **query prompt template**, the GPT Index will be able to recursively perform tree traversal in a top-down fashion in order to answer a question.
 For example, in the very beginning GPT-3 is tasked with selecting between *n* top-level nodes which best answers a provided query, by outputting a number as a multiple-choice problem.
 The GPT Tree Index then uses the number to select the corresponding node, and the process repeats recursively among the children nodes until a leaf node is reached.

+## Dependencies

+The main third-party package requirements are `transformers`, `openai`, and `langchain`.

+All requirements should be contained within the `setup.py` file.
+To run the package locally without building the wheel, simply do `pip install -r requirements.txt`.

 ## Example Usage

 An example is provided in `examples/test_wiki/TestNYC.ipynb`.
 To build the index do the following: